-Over the past twenty years there has been a conspicuous increase in the species richness, abundance and distribution of native forest birds in Wellington City (Miskelly et al, 2005; McArthur et al, 2019).
-These changes are likely to be due to two improvements in the management of indigenous forest habitats in and around the city that have occurred in recent decades.
-Firstly, a series of species reintroductions to local predator-free sites such as Zealandia, Matiu/Somes Island and Mana Island have successfully established healthy source populations from which previously locally extinct or nearextinct bird species have been dispersing into nearby forested reserves in the city (Miskelly & Powlesland, 2013; McArthur et al, 2017).
-These species include kākā (Nestor meridionalis), kākāriki / red-crowned parakeet (Cyanoramphus novaezelandiae), popokotea / whitehead (Mohoua albicilla) and korimako / bellbird (Anthornis melanura) (Miskelly et al, 2005; Froude, 2009; McLaughlin & Harvey, 2013; Miskelly, 2018).
-Secondly, ongoing multi-species mammalian predator control being carried out by Wellington City Council, Greater Wellington Regional Council and community conservation groups in many Wellington City parks and reserves has resulted in local increases in resident native bird species such as tuī (Prosthemadera novaeseelandiae) (Bell, 2008; Froude, 2009; Brockie & Duncan, 2012; McArthur et al, 2019) and is creating an opportunity for recently reintroduced species to establish functional populations away from their original reintroduction sites.
+Over the past twenty years there has been a dramatic improvement in the diversity, abundance and distribution of native forest birds in Wellington City (Miskelly et al. 2005; McArthur et al. 2021).
+This improvement is due to two key developments in the management of indigenous forest habitats in and around the city that have occurred in recent decades.
+Firstly, a series of species reintroductions to local predator-free sites such as Zealandia, Matiu/Somes Island and Mana Island have successfully established healthy source populations from which previously locally extinct or near-extinct bird species have been dispersing into nearby forested reserves in the city (Miskelly & Powlesland, 2013; McArthur et al. 2017).
+These species include kākā (Nestor meridionalis), kākāriki / red-crowned parakeet (Cyanoramphus novaezelandiae), popokotea / whitehead (Mohoua albicilla) and korimako / bellbird (Anthornis melanura) (Miskelly et al. 2005; Froude, 2009; McLaughlin & Harvey, 2013; Miskelly, 2018).
+Secondly, ongoing multi-species mammalian predator control being carried out by Wellington City Council, Greater Wellington Regional Council and community conservation groups in many Wellington City parks and reserves and in surrounding suburban areas has resulted in local increases in resident native bird species such as tuī (Prosthemadera novaeseelandiae) (Bell, 2008; Froude, 2009; Brockie & Duncan, 2012; McArthur et al. 2021) and is creating an opportunity for some of these recently reintroduced species to establish functional populations away from their original reintroduction sites.

-Within Zealandia itself, eleven endemic forest bird species have been reintroduced to the sanctuary since the eradication of mammalian predators in 2000, and a further two species have recolonised of their own accord (Miskelly 2018).
+Within Zealandia, a fenced, 225 ha predator-free sanctuary situated in the suburb of Karori, eleven endemic forest bird species have been reintroduced since the eradication of mammalian predators in 2000, and a further two species have recolonised of their own accord (Miskelly, 20181).
 This has led to the re-establishment of a diverse and abundant endemic forest bird community within Zealandia's predator-proof fence, which in turn has led to substantial declines in the abundance of three of the four native forest bird species that had been resident in Zealandia prior to the eradication of mammalian predators, namely tauhou / silvereye (Zosterops lateralis), riroriro / grey warbler (Gerygone igata) and pīwakawaka / fantail (Rhipidura fuliginosa) (Miskelly, 2018).
 At least six introduced bird species have also experienced similar, substantial declines within Zealandia over this time period, including pahirini / chaffinch (Fringilla coelebs), dunnock (Prunella modularis) and song thrush (Turdus philomelos) (Miskelly, 2018).
 These changes to Zealandia's bird community over the past two decades may foreshadow the changes that may occur in forest habitats in other Wellington City parks and reserves, as efforts to control and/or eradicate mammalian predators continue to expand and intensify.